The Comprehensive Guide to Cloud Computing: Transforming Business and Technology in the Digital Age Cloud computing stands as one of the m...

 data centers, reducing energy waste per compute unit.

-shared, optimized cloud infrastructure reduces global energy consumption
+on-premises servers to shared, optimized cloud infrastructure reduces

-transformative potential, cloud adoption is not without challenges that require
+its transformative potential, cloud adoption is not without challenges that

 - Shared Responsibility